If You Want Writing Clients to Take You Seriously, Do This …

 There are a couple of ways to do it:

 - Get colleagues.
-By joining a professional association (like The Professional Writers’ Association) and posting that affiliation on your website, you show others looking in that you take your career seriously and you value continuing education in your field.
+By joining a professional association (like The Professional Writers’ Alliance) and posting that affiliation on your website, you show others looking in that you take your career seriously and you value continuing education in your field.

 Become digitally-legit.
 Speaking of having a website to show others your affiliations, getting that website up is a proof-piece on its own.
 In an age where prospective clients turn to digital proof before ever picking up the phone (or sending an email), you need something that positions you as professional.